-As for breed identification, users found this feature to be very useful especially for dogs acquired from rescue centers and dog shelters.
+As for breed recognition, users found this feature to be very useful especially for dogs acquired from rescue centers and dog shelters.
 Embark Veterinary testing accurately detects a dog’s genetic background all the way back to his great-grandparents.
 This eliminates doubts as to his exact breed and pedigree.
 With this invaluable information, dog owners now have more fun unraveling the mystery behind their dog’s genes and are better equipped in making difficult choices pertaining to their pet.

-Dog DNA tests reviews from pet owners: “I have three dogs and used the Embark test on my German Shepherd and Wisdom Panel on the other two (to save money).
-While Wisdom Panel was fine if you don’t suspect health…”
+Reviews from pet owners: “I have three dogs and used the Embark test on my German Shepherd and Wisdom Panel on the other two (to save money).
+While Wisdom Panel was fine if you don't suspect health…”

 Mars Veterinary DNA test kit for dogs offers their comprehensive DNA test services to help you get insights on your pet’s genetic system (almost) to the fullest.

 The services include MDR1 multi-drug sensitivity test that could help prevent potentially harmful drug effects.
-Results will also give you a weight range prediction for puppies and dogs to help obtain their correct balance of food and exercise regimens.
+Test results will also give you a weight range prediction for puppies and dogs to help obtain their correct balance of food and exercise regimens.
 Breed and ancestry detection going back three generations of parentage are also included.

-Dog owners were particularly impressed with the company’s customer care service.
+Canine owners were particularly impressed with the company’s customer care service.
 When they contacted the company for some doubts they initially had regarding the results, they promptly received an answer through mail, a call, or both.
-The company went out of its way to explain how the process works and what they based their findings on, and answered questions from the dog owner.
+The company went out of its way to explain how the process works and what they based their findings on, and answered questions from the owner.
 This kind of responsiveness was well appreciated by the customers who now think highly of this product and the company behind it.

-Dog DNA tests reviews from pet owners: “Okay, confession time.
+Reviews from pet owners: “Okay, confession time.
 I did the Mars 2.5 test a few weeks back for my rescue pup.
 I was a bit incredulous as to their findings and my vet just shook his head.
 My rescue puppy has…”